dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Armor Piercing** (Melee weapons, ranged weapons, quivers) Ignores the first 40 points of armor of any enemy struck.

+**Articulated** (Melee weapons)
+This weapon has lower accuracy and slightly more base damage.
+When an attack with this weapon is parried, the defender is disarmed 35% of the time.

 **Barbed** (weapons)
 Deals the player 4 damage each time they attack with it.
 The weapon's base damage is increased by 20%.

+**Balanced** (Melee weapons)
+This weapon can be thrown, and further than melee weapons normally can.
+It no longer has a throw malus, and receives bonus accuracy and damage when thrown.

 **Burning** (weapons)
 When equipped, this weapon functions as a light source.
 It deals bonus fire damage to anything it hits.
-If thrown, it will light fires on burnable terrain.
+If thrown, it will light fires on burnable terrain, and will function as open flame for 3 rounds before returning to normal.

 **Camoflaged** (Body Armor, headgear)
 Grants a hide bonus.